 Everyone is talking about climate change.
 For some sectors like solar power and electric car manufacturers there are actually opportunities, but what does it mean for the people we help who are already stretched?
 How can we all contribute both in our workplaces, but also in our daily lives?
 Do we need to give up eating hamburgers?

-Dr Matt Bell will deliver the keynote, followed by a panel discussion.
+Keynote, followed by a panel discussion.

 11.00 am | Morning Tea

-Bite size cruching
+Bite size crunching

 Short and Sharp: life moves fast.
 We hear from three speakers.

-Bite size cruching continued
+Bite size crunching continued